CynthiaKoopman/Reinforcement-Learning/README.md

-# Reinforcement Learning - Basics
+# Reinforcement Learning
-Easy Implementation of selected Reinforcement Learning Algorithms using Pytorch on environments from OpenAI gym.
+Implementation of selected Reinforcement Learning Algorithms using Pytorch on environments from OpenAI gym.

 Ready:
 * REINFORCE